wallace/resque-lonely_job/README.md

 This differs from [resque-lock](from https://github.com/defunkt/resque-lock) and
 [resque-loner](http://github.com/jayniz/resque-loner) in that the same job may be queued multiple times but you're guaranteed that first job queued will run to completion before subsequent jobs are run.

-In other words, job ordering is preserved.
+However, it is possible that subsequent jobs are re-ordered depending upon worker behavior.
+Therefore it is recommended that the payload for jobs be stored in a separate redis list distinct from the Resque queue (see Example #3).

 ## Installation